castle-engine/cge-www/README.md

     - GNU `make`,

-    - and make sure PHP has permissions to write within proper images/ subdirs: `chmod -R a+rwX htdocs/images/*_size/`.
+    - and make sure PHP has permissions to write within proper images/ subdirectories: `chmod -R a+rwX htdocs/images/*_size/`.

     - Once, right after cloning this repo from GIT, it is useful to execute `make do-not-regenerate-existing-images` to avoid regenerating all thumbnails because their timestamps are older than the source images.